Charcoal (film)

-Charcoal (Carvão) is a 2022 Argentine-Brazilian drama film written and directed by Carolina Markowicz.
+Charcoal (Carvão) is a 2022 Argentine-Brazilian black comedy-drama film written and directed by Carolina Markowicz.

 Plot

 In the São Paulo countryside, a rural peasant family struggle to care for their ailing patriarch; one day, however, an Argentine drug lord arrives with an offer to give them a substantial amount of money conditional on permitting him to kill the old man and take his place as part of his efforts to hide out from criminal prosecution.